MadhuVanthiSankarGanesh/irish_transport_ai/deploy/aws/README.md

 ## EC2 Flow

 1. Launch Ubuntu or Amazon Linux with enough RAM for OTP + GraphHopper.
+2. Launch a second, lighter app instance for Streamlit + MCP.
-2. Install Docker and Docker Compose.
+3. Install Docker and Docker Compose on both instances.
-3. Copy this repository to the instance.
+4. Copy this repository to both instances.
-4. Create `.env` from `.env.example`.
+5. Create `.env` from `.env.example` on the app instance and point `OTP_BASE_URL`, `OTP_GRAPHQL_URL`, and `GRAPHHOPPER_URL` at the routing instance.
-5. Place your working GraphHopper files into `deploy/graphhopper/`.
+6. Place your working OTP and GraphHopper files on the routing instance.
-6. Start the stack:
+7. Start the routing services first, then start the app/MCP services.

 ```bash
 docker compose up --build -d
 ```

-7. Open the app on:
+8. Open the app on:

 ```text
 http://<ec2-public-ip>:8501